p2p-today/p2p-project/README.md

         peers
         [json-ized copy of your routing table in format: [[addr, port], id]]

-    Upon yourself receiving this message, you attempt to connect to each given address.
+    Upon receiving this message, your node attempts to connect to each given address.
 Now you're connected to the network!
 But how do you process the incoming messages?

-7.  **Message Propagation**
+9.  **Message Propagation**

     A message is initially broadcast with the `broadcast` flag.
 The broadcasting node, as well as all receivers, store this message's ID and timestamp in their waterfall queue.
 The reciving nodes then re-broadcast this message to each of their peers, but changing the flag to `waterfall`.